COVID-19: Virtual visits and telehealth

 All practitioners should continue to bill the same way they always have.
 If you previously billed under a supervising physician, you should continue to do so.

 Can my practice use Skype, FaceTime or other services to offer virtual care?

 Yes.
-Given the government’s notification, we’re temporarily suspending the requirement for HIPAA compliant systems.
+Given the government’s notification, we’re temporarily suspending the requirement for HIPAA compliant systems through the end of the public health crisis.
 This means that if you don’t have a virtual care tool in place, you can use non-public facing tools, like FaceTime, Facebook Messenger video chat, Skype, etc. You cannot use public-facing tools like Facebook Live, TikTok or chat rooms like Slack.
 All other elements of our medical policy remain in effect, including documentation requirements.
 See the Office for Civil Rights FAQ for more information.

 Are modifiers 95 or GT required when billing a telehealth service?